Hyperlactation – Causes, Signs, and Remedies

-- For the mother, the very first and most obvious sign is the sensation of feeling extremely full and heavy breasts.
-There might even be the possibility of having developed mastitis or having your ducts blocked.
+- For the mother, the first and most obvious sign is the sensation of feeling extremely full and heavy breasts.
+There might even be the possibility of mastitis or having your ducts blocked.

-- These engorged breasts can start hurting after a while, leading to milk being leaked out and wetting your feeding bras.
+- A woman may have engorged breasts, which can start hurting after a while, leading to milk being leaked out and wetting your feeding bras.
 While feeding on one breast, the other breast might start leaking milk, too.

 - Usually, this mismatch of milk production and demand is seen in most mothers in the first couple of weeks, or maybe one more.
 Post that, most women find their milk supply to be regulated at the right level.

-- Most babies rarely react to a larger flow of milk since it could be as much as they require, too.
-But if the milk begins to spurt out way too fast, he may pull away from his mouth and turn away from the breast.
-Some babies use their gums to chew down on the nipple to stop the flow, which ends up damaging the nipples altogether.
+- Most babies rarely react to an excess flow of milk as they may require it.
+But if the milk begins to spurt out way too fast, a baby may pull away from his mouth and turn away from the breast.
+Some babies use their gums to chew down on the nipple to stop the flow, which ends up hurting the nipples.

-- With hyperlactation, babies usually get confused.
+- A baby usually gets confused in case the mother has hyperlactation syndrome.
 This results in repetitive nursing cycles where the baby will take the breast but then refuse it after a while, and then get fussy about the hunger he feels.
-Your child might even spit out milk while feeding when the flow is too fast.
-This prevents your child from getting the nice creamy milk that comes later on.
+The baby may spit out milk while feeding if the flow is too fast.
+This prevents the child from getting the nice creamy milk which comes later on.

-- Such babies either have low weight or end up gaining a lot more weight than is healthy.
+- The baby will either have low weight or end up gaining a lot more weight than is healthy.

-How Will Oversupply of Breast Milk Affect Your Baby?
+How Can Oversupply of Breast Milk Affect Your Baby?

-The forceful emergence of milk in large quantities results in the baby swallowing a lot of milk in one go, which also ends up in him swallowing air along with it.
-This leads to the formation of gas in his tummy, making him fussy and irritated.
-A lot of burping might be required leading to spit up milk, and he might pass gas more often than usual.
+Milk supply in large quantities can result in the baby swallowing a lot of milk in one go, and the baby may end up swallowing air along with it.
+This can result in the formation of gas in his tummy, which may make him fussy and irritated.
+You will have to burp your baby so that he can spit up the excess milk.
+He might even pass gas more often than usual.